 Our investment portfolio includes auction rate securities, which are investments with contractual maturities generally between 20 to 30 years.
 They are usually found in the form of municipal bonds, preferred stock, a pool of student loans, or collateralized debt obligations whose interest rates are reset.
 The reset typically occurs every seven to forty-nine days, through an auction process.
 At the end of each reset period, investors can sell or continue to hold the securities at par.
 The auction rate securities held by us are backed by student loans and are collateralized, insured and guaranteed by the United States Federal Department of Education.
 In addition, all auction rate securities held by us are rated by the major independent rating agencies as either AAA or Aaa.
 In February 2008, auctions failed for approximately \$48.2 million in par value of municipal auction rate securities that we held because sell orders exceeded buy orders.
 These failures are not believed to be a credit issue, but rather caused by a lack of liquidity.
-The funds associated with these failed auctions may not be accessible until the issuer calls the security, a successful auction occurs, a buyer is found outside of the auction process, or the security matures.
+The funds associated with these failed auctions may not be accessible until the issuer called the security, a successful auction occurs, a buyer is found outside of the auction process, or the security matures.
 Prior to June 30, 2009, a total of \$7.6 million of the auction rate securities were called at par value by the issuer (therefore, no losses were recognized on these securities).
-During the three months ended September 30, 2009, an additional \$3.0 million of the auction rate securities were called at par value by the issuer.
-The fair value of our auction rate securities at September 30, 2009 was \$35.2 million, which is included in marketable securities under current assets.
+During the three and six months ended December 31, 2009, an additional \$5.3 million, which is included in marketable securities under current assets.